JsonWhois/WHOIS-API-PHP/README.md

-# WHOIS API PHP
+# JSON WHOIS API PHP
-A lightweight wrapper written in PHP for the domain and IP Whois API provided by whoisapi.eu
+A lightweight wrapper written in PHP for the domain and IP Whois API provided by JsonWhois (jsonwhois.io).

 ## Requirements
- + API KEY (obtain your free key from https://whoisapi.eu/register)
+ + API KEY (obtain your free key from https://jsonwhois.io/register)
  + PHP 5.3+
  + CURL